akshaybhaskaran/openssl-crypto/README.md

 # openssl-crypto
-Basic crypto operations in C++ using the libcrypto library of OpenSSL

-# Cryptographic operations
 OpenSSL has a crypto library (libcrypto) API that allows us to perform basic crypto operations like encryption/decryption, signing/verification, message digests, and more.

 # OpenSSL Wiki